 Careers in Policy and Social Impact welcomes all students who are interested in making an impact on the world through internships and beyond graduation.
-Students pursue careers in a broad range of fields including non-profits, think tanks, local and federal government as well as with the quickly evolving sectors in big data, corporate social responsibility, impact and non-profit consulting, and economic development.
+Students pursue careers in a broad range of fields including think tanks, local and federal government, global health, human rights as well as with the quickly evolving sectors in sustainability, big data, corporate social responsibility, impact and non-profit consulting, and economic development.
 For all these areas, program advisers offer guidance and industry expertise to help students identify public policy and service opportunities best suited to their skills and interests.

 Scheduling an Appointment

 Advising appointments are one-on-one meetings.
 Students can make an appointment through Handshake to have a strategic conversation about their career, prepare the best application materials possible, find resources to search for internships and jobs, or sharpen their interview skills.